RoshitaB/Safar-E-Tourism/README.md

 - Finally, the QR Scanning feature is implemented to allow prompt verification of tourists as they enter the monument or museum!

 ## Other Contributors
-Vithika Pungliya, Ankur Raut, Atharva Purohit
+Vithika Pungliya, Atharva Purohit, Ankur Raut